cloudinary-devs/accessible-video-player-demo/README.md

 3. **Set up environment variables**

-   Update the `.env.local` file in the root directory:
+   Rename the `.env.example` file to `.env.local` in the root directory and fill in with your Cloudinary credentials:

    ```env
    NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME=your_cloud_name